nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 07 The vi Editor.markdown

 ##

-13. The swap file can remain on disk and the editor will complain when an attempt is made to open the file.
+13. If the power to the machine is cut off while an editing session is action, the temporary swap file created by the vi editor can remain on disk.
+Subsequently the editor will complain when an attempt is made to open the file.

-    It is advised to use `:recover` **ex Mode** command to recover as much of the file as possible.
+    It is advised to use `:recover` **ex Mode** command to recover as much of the file data as possible.

 ##